Old Rv Tires Are Dangerous, All Tires Have Date Codes on Them.

 Most of us never think about the tires on our automobile or if you are a camper, on your RV, until they give you some kind of problem.

-But, in case you didn't realize it, tires have a limited safe lifespan.
-You see, tires are made from a number of man-made compounds and also a natural ingredient called rubber.
+You see, tires are made from a number of man-made compounds and also a common natural ingredient called rubber.

-And, tires deteriorate from the moment they are made.
+And, ALL tires deteriorate starting from the moment they are manufactured.

-That's right, as I mentioned, the materials in your tires are made including rubber, a natural component that, over time breaks down.
+That's right, as I mentioned, the materials used in your tires are compounds which include rubber, a natural component that breaks down over time.

-And, as they age, this weakens the tire's physical capabilities from the manufacturer's original design limits.
+And, as tires age, this process weakens the tire's physical capabilities down from the manufacturer's original design limits.

 Here's my story about learning how tire retailers can fool you, if you are not careful.